spacebarchat/docs/docs/setup/server/index.md

 # Build and generate schema.
 Separately, they are `build` and `generate:schema`.
 npm run setup

-# Syncronise database.
-Be careful running this on existing databases,
-# as you may incur dataloss.
-You only need to run this once.
-npm run sync:db

 # Start the bundle server ( API, CDN, Gateway in one )
 npm run start
 ```